NEONScience/NEON-Data-Skills/tutorials/R/Lidar/intro-to-lidar/the-basics-of-lidar/the-basics-of-lidar.md

 Scientists often need to characterize vegetation over large regions to answer research questions at the ecosystem or regional scale.
-Therefore, we need tools we need tools that can estimate key characteristics over large areas because we don’t have the resources to measure each and every tree or shrub.
+Therefore, we need tools that can estimate key characteristics over large areas because we don’t have the resources to measure each and every tree or shrub.

 <figure>